srishtiarora93/DevOps_Project/README.md

 ### Trainer Monkey

 The trainer monkey tries to put concurrent http stress on the webserver.
-For this we've used the `node-stress` library and tried stressing the container with 500 concurrent http requests.
+For this we've used the `stress-node` library and tried stressing the container with 500 concurrent http requests.

 ### Combined Effect